 Occasionally, one long session is sufficient for someone to get on course, but most people prefer to have a small number of further sessions (45–60 minutes) to discuss progress.
-Although it is important to meet in person for the first assessment session, it may be possible to continue therapy by telephone, or online, if travel or other commitments make meeting difficult.
+Ideally, we would meet in person for the first assessment session at least but it may be possible to continue therapy by telephone, or online, if travel or other commitments make meeting difficult.
 Skype is also a possibility.
 In any case, it is not necessary to have repeated sessions over the course of time.
 If for any reason CBT-I does not seem to be appropriate for you, I will not recommend more sessions.

 Apart from insomnia, many other sleep difficulties can be well managed by medication, assuming that the problem has been diagnosed and treated already.
 I cannot advise on medication, but there may be additional ways of helping to cope with sleep problems such as excessive sleepiness, parasomnias (such as sleepwalking) and circadian rhythm problems (sleeping at the “wrong” time).

 Each person’s problems and circumstances are different and individual plans are needed.
 These can be made in an assessment meeting.
 It is not usually necessary to have more than two further sessions.